CocktailJS/cocktailjs.github.io/_posts/blog/2013-10-11-eventemitter-as-delegate.md

 });
 ````

-> (*) This mechanism might be changed in a future CocktailJS release, we will keep backward compatibility until version 1.0
+> (*) This mechanism might be changed in a future cocktailJS release, we will keep backward compatibility until version 1.0

 ##Final words
-We have seen here a few design principles and some features behind CocktailJS that help to reduce and reuse code.
+We have seen here a few design principles and some features behind cocktailJS that help to reduce and reuse code.
 Now it is time for you to experiment with it and let us know what's your experience, thoughts, etc.